tokens-studio/figma-plugin/.changeset/grumpy-dots-impress.md

 "@tokens-studio/figma-plugin": patch
 ---

-Added support for variables intypography styles
+Added support for variables in typography styles